juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 id: u1xli3tz1e6qnm3zpvdi8gu
 title: Chapter 305 - Losing Streak
 desc: ''
-updated: 1681070446715
+updated: 1681302235433
 created: 1679288920320
 ---

-"And that's Blackjack!"
+“And that's Blackjack!"

 "You don't have to call out 'Blackjack' EVERY time you win!"
 Shuri exclaimed with a voice brimming with exhaustion, exasperation, irritation, and defeat.

 "Where's the fun in that?"
 Marie sputtered as she released an offended gasp.
-"Now, do you want to add another deck to the mix?
-Do you want to run two more games parallelly?"
+"Now, do you want to add another deck to the mix or do you want to run two more games parallelly?"

-Shuri slinked back into her chair as her eyes glossed over the layout before her.
-The deck of cars had tripled in size, encompassing at least twelve standard decks, and five games were running at once (both Marie and she were playing five hands simultaneously).
+Shuri slinked back into her chair as her eyes glossed over the enormous card deck laid out before her.
+It had tripled in size, encompassing at least twelve standard decks, and both Marie and she were playing five hands simultaneously.
 Probability-wise, Shuri should have increased odds of victory, and yet she lost!

 "Impossible..."